waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Milestone 3: Route 42 (Current).
 Pokedex confirms location.
 - Milestone 4: Route 36 (Next).
 - Milestone 5: Tin Tower (Final).
 Clear Bell is in inventory.
-- Plan: Trigger sightings at Route 42 and Route 36.
-Then enter Tin Tower 1F for the battle.
-Sages require all three beasts to have been released/seen.
+- Requirement: Must see Suicune at all overworld locations before the Tin Tower battle.
+Sages require Raikou, Entei, and Suicune to be released.

 # Tile Mechanics (Global)
 - FLOOR: Traversable.